 - Waterproof Container – Store all your essentials needed for an evacuation in a waterproof container, preferably one that is insulated.

-- Communication plan – In addition to having your mobile phone and a back-up battery, talk with family or friends ahead of time to develop a plan.
+- Communication Plan – In addition to having your mobile phone and a back-up battery, talk with family or friends ahead of time to develop a plan.
 Designate a place to meet up with them in the event you are unable to reach them by phone.

+The unprecedented changes brought by COVID-19 have already created major difficulties for many.
+A secondary disaster, such as a hurricane, is sure to add to the challenges if proper planning is not done.
 By taking the necessary steps now, you can ensure that you are prepared for anything that might happen during hurricane season.

 Need more tips for preparing yourself and your family for hurricane season?
 Click here.